 South County Summer Youth Program has been operated in the center for several years, giving young people a place to do crafts, study nature, play games, and learn socialization skills.

 In addition to various fund raising efforts, grants from the Kalamazoo Foundation, Vicksburg Foundation and Gilmore Foundation, plus the efforts of our hard-working volunteers we have continued to upgrade and expand our property and services.
 In 2004 and 2005, many repairs and upgrades were made to the building and grounds.
 We purchased land adjacent to our property in late 2009 and doubled the size of our parking lot in 2010.

 Located on the grounds of the Scotts Community Center there once stood the Scotts Union Hall.
 Built in 1870, it stood for over one hundred years, being torn down in August of 1974 after falling into disrepair.
 The following information on the Scotts Union Hall was taken from the booklet “A Time to Remember – Revisiting Our Civil War Soldiers – G.A.R.
 Post 312” written by Robert & Jo Ramsdell, Phyllis J. Simmons, and Jolene White.
+The hall was home to the Grand Army of the Republic (G.A.R.) for nearly 30 years.
 A monument now stands facing 36th Street near where the Union Hall stood to commemorate the Union Hall and the activities that took place there.

 The Scotts Union Hall